 Traffic Filtering

-Database of addresses helps the switch in filtering and forwarding the traffic.
-When a device sends a frame to another device, its MAC address updates the switch database.
+A database of addresses helps the switch filter and forward the traffic.
+When a device sends a frame to another, its MAC address updates the switch database.

 An Ethernet switch can also divide traffic among specific segments that want to accept frames from the sender.
-As a result, it ensures the traffic does not travel accidentally to other ports.
+As a result, it ensures that traffic does not accidentally travel to other ports.

 Frame Flooding

-Some records in a switch’s forwarding database drop out when no frames come from a specific source for a longer time.
-It also prevents the forwarding database from overloading with unwanted entries.
+Some records in a switch’s forwarding database drop out when no frames come from a specific source for a longer period.
+This prevents the forwarding database from overloading with unwanted entries.

-Some entries drop out at one point and resume the traffic after some time.
-The Ethernet switch will pass the frame to all ports in such cases.
-We call it frame flooding.
+Some entries drop out at one point and resume traffic after some time.
+In such cases, the Ethernet switch passes the frame to all ports, which we call frame flooding.

 Do Ethernet Switches Need Power?

-For better functioning, Ethernet switches need power.
-There are various energy sources other than the standard AC power that Ethernet switches use.
+Ethernet switches need power for better functioning.
+Other than the standard AC power that Ethernet switches use, various energy sources are available.

 As we know, AC is the most common solution most people use to power their switch.
 Most switches already come with a provision to connect the power supply.

-Things can be pretty straightforward if you use an unmanaged switch.
-You only need to give power to the switch and then connect the devices using an Ethernet cable.
+If you use an unmanaged switch, things can be pretty straightforward.
+You only need to give the switch power and connect the devices using an Ethernet cable.

-But, managed switches may need some extra work while setting up.
-Besides, the main issue comes in when you don’t have any power outlet near the switch.
+However, managed switches may need some extra work to set up.
+The main issue occurs when there is no power outlet near the switch.

-So, is there a solution to give power to the Ethernet switch when a power outlet is not available nearby?
+So, is there a solution for powering the Ethernet switch when a nearby power outlet is unavailable?

 What Is the Solution?

-There are some alternative power options than the mains electricity power supply.
+There are some alternative power options for the main electricity supply.
 It includes using either a PoE switch or a USB power network switch.

-People prefer to use the PoE switch over the USB power switch for various reasons.
+People prefer the PoE switch over the USB power switch for various reasons.

 USB power switches are less powerful.
 Besides, they have a limited number of Ethernet ports.
 Above all, you may need to look out for a USB port to work as a power supply.